Bekalah/tesseract-bridge/README_RENDERER.md

 }
 ```

-Edit the file to adjust colors or remove it to test the fallback.
+Edit the file to customize colors, or delete it to exercise the fallback notice.

 ## ND-safe choices
-- No animation or autoplay.
+- No animation, autoplay, or network requests.
-- Calm contrast and generous spacing for readability.
+- Calm contrast, layered order, and generous spacing for readability.
-- Layer order preserves depth without flattening.
-- Geometry counts use numerology constants `3, 7, 9, 11, 22, 33, 99, 144`.
-Edit `data/palette.json` to customize colors or remove it to test the fallback.
-Edit or remove the file to test fallback behavior.

-## ND-safe choices
-- No animation or autoplay.
-- Calm contrast and soft tones for readability.
-- Geometry counts use numerology constants `3, 7, 9, 11, 22, 33, 99, 144` for proportions.
-- Layer order preserves depth without flattening.

-- Geometry counts use numerology constants 3, 7, 9, 11, 22, 33, 99, 144.
-Edit the file to customize colors or remove it to test the fallback.

-## ND-safe choices
-- No animation or flashing elements.
-- Calm contrast and soft tones.
-- Geometry counts use numerology constants `3, 7, 9, 11, 22, 33, 99, 144`.
-- Layer order (Vesica → Tree → Fibonacci → Helix) preserves depth without flattening.
+- Layer hierarchy (Vesica → Tree → Fibonacci → Helix) keeps geometry multi-layered rather than flattened.
-Edit the file to customize colors or remove it to test the fallback.

-## ND-safe choices
-- No animation or flashing elements.
-- Calm contrast and generous spacing for readability.
-- Layer order preserves depth without flattening.
-- Geometry counts use numerology constants `3, 7, 9, 11, 22, 33, 99, 144`.
+- Geometry counts align with numerology constants `3, 7, 9, 11, 22, 33, 99, 144` to honor the cosmology brief.